sedashgh/Azure.Communication.Services.EventHandler/README.md

     }
     ```

-## Setting up dependency injection
+## CallingServerClient dependency injection configuration

 1. Add the following to your .NET 6 or higher `Program.cs` file: